 The positions below are the most commonly advertised, but writing and related editorial jobs are not limited to these and do, in fact, often overlap.

 More often than not, job ads for creative writer, copywriter, academic writer, and other writing jobs ask applicants to have these editorial skills.
 For example, a company looking to hire a writer will most definitely screen candidates based on their copyediting and proofreading skills, too.

 When looking for specific writing positions such as creative writer or copywriter, it’s best to narrow down your search and simply use “writer” as keyword.
 I recommend this approach if you’re applying for posts such as academic writer as you’re not likely to find writing job ads beyond copywriter or content writer.

 Having said that, there is a great demand for web content writers, both part-time and full-time, and “web content writer” searches in most Thailand job portals are likely to produce plenty of results.

 If you want to pursue editing jobs for specific industries or companies, such as website content editing and news editing, you should look at ads for those companies instead of relying on searches on general job portals.
-For example, if you want to work for a Thai daily or magazine, search for job ads in the Bangkok Post, The Nation, or Thailand Tattler.
-If you prefer to write special, Thailand-interest news and events for online publications, check for openings at BK Magazine or Coconuts Bangkok.
+For example, if you want to work for a Thai daily or magazine, search for job ads in the Bangkok Post or the Nation f you prefer to write special, Thailand-interest news and events for online publications, check for openings at BK Magazine or Coconuts Bangkok.

 You wouldn’t find a lot of internship positions for writers in most job portals.
 You’d have to search for a particular position such as journalist, for example, and see if the results produce internship positions.